-Navigate to the Forms tab on the Manage Workspace page:
+When you are ready to submit, navigate to the Forms tab on the Manage Workspace page:

 - Once the form is filled out and the Form Status column says "Passed," it will be ready for submission. - Important: The status "Forms Passed" does NOT indicate that your application has been submitted, only that your forms have been filled out.
 You still need to click the Sign and Submit button after receiving the "Forms Passed" status.
-For more information, review the Forms Tab help article.

-- Click Complete and Notify AOR, which will notify the user(s) with the AOR role that the workspace is ready to submit. - The AOR must click Sign and Submit to submit the application.
+For more information, review the Forms Tab help article. - Click Complete and Notify AOR, which will notify the user(s) with the AOR role that the workspace is ready to submit. - The AOR must click Sign and Submit to submit the application.
 Detailed instructions can be found here.